open-telemetry/opentelemetry-rust/stress/README.md

 ## Usage

-Open a console, run the following command from the current folder:
+Open a console, run the following command from the current directory:

 ```sh
 cargo run --release --bin X